Competition and exhibition of innovative lightweight structures:

 - Award ceremony during closing of the Symposium.

-- Day after symposium removal of pavilions by each teams.
+- Friday 11 October removal of pavilions by each teams.

 During the Form and Force 2019 symposium there will be a special session organized by WG21 about the exposition.
 All participants will be invited to submit a paper about their pavilion.
 Papers will be reviewed by the scientific committee of the symposium.
 After acceptance, papers will be published in the symposium proceedings.
 A special issue of the IASS journal on the 2019 exposition is planned in 2020.
 All participants are invited to submit a paper for this special issue of the IASS journal.